 Real Examples of How this Challenge Appears

 A very easy place to see this in action is in a salesperson’s sales cycle.
 A new salesperson will work to prospect new clients with great vigor.
 They often don’t see a lot of success right away.
 However, they will next see a trickle of new contracts from all of that work.
 Finally, it seems like the flood gates open.
-Contract after contract come in.
+Contract after contract comes in.
 The salesperson is rolling in commission.
 It is easy to become complacent at this point.
 Eventually, the sales dry up.
 To compensate, this salesperson will have to work even harder, now to re-fill his or her sales pipeline.

 Although the sales cycle example is obvious from the outside looking in, many of us have similar situations in our careers as well.
 For instance, in the early days of The Leader’s Institute ®, I spent a lot of time working on publishing great content on my website in order to get links from other websites.
 That hard work paid off as my websites ranked higher and higher on search engines.
 When we finally got to the #1 spot for dozens and dozens of keywords, we slowed down.
 Because of all of the work put in, though, we stayed at that #1 spot for years.
-Then, all of the sudden, we dropped significantly.
+Then, all of a sudden, we dropped significantly.
 It took years to get back.
 The lesson here is, when you accomplish a tough goal, always set a more challenging goal right away.
 You will continue to grow and tap into that untapped potential.

 Hunger for Success Causes Us to Look for Opportunities.